Paul Cuffe: Cuffe's first venture to Sierra Leone, in 1811

 Paul Cuffe had for some years taken an interest in the colonial settlements in Africa.
-One of his close Quaker friend and business partner, William Rotch Sr., had traveled to London shortly after the Revolutionary War ended at a time when there was much discussion in government and the press about the first settlement of blacks from Britain in Sierra Leone.
+One of his close Quaker friends and business partner, William Rotch Sr., had traveled to London shortly after the Revolutionary War ended at a time when there was much discussion in government and the press about the first settlement of blacks from Britain in Sierra Leone.
 When Rotch returned to America and settled in New Bedford he potentially informed Paul Cuffe about these undertakings.
 Subsequently Cuffe wrote as follows: I have for these many years past felt a lively interest in their behalf, wishing that the inhabitants of the colony might become established in truth, and thereby be instrumental in its promotion amongst our African brethren.

 From March 1807 on, Cuffe was encouraged by Quaker and abolitionist friends in Philadelphia, Baltimore, and New York City to help the fledgling efforts to improve Sierra Leone.
 Cuffe mulled over the logistics and chances of success for the movement before deciding in 1809 to join the project.
 On December 27, 1810, he left Philadelphia on his first expedition to Sierra Leone.